[ Printer Friendly Version ] [ Report Abuse ]

 There was a long, pregnant pause.

-“Didn’t like it?
-DIDN”T LIKE IT?
-That was the biggest pile of butt-pudding I have ever heard in my life, and that’s saying something because I BOUGHT TAYLOR SWIFT’S FIRST ALBUM AND HATED IT!”
+“A fan?
+A FAN?
+That was the biggest pile of butt-pudding I've ever heard in my life, and that’s saying something because I BOUGHT SELENA GOMWIZ'S NEW ALBUM AND HATED IT!”

 “I’m sorry,” Aidan said mildly.
 “That must have been a terrible waste of money.”

 “Yes it was!
 I was extremely disappoin — HEY, THAT IS NOT RELEVANT TO THIS CONVERSATION!
 STOP EFFING CHANGING THE EFFING TOPIC, YOU EFFING — ”